zackbk/metadata/README.md

 <!-- badges: end -->

 The goal of MetadataApp is to enable better content management.
-The app let’s users create a batch file that will record metadata.
-After running the file, users can upload the results to get a tabular csv and visualise the output using the built-in functionalities of the app.
+The app lets users create a batch file that will record metadata.
+After running the script (or their own dir script), users can upload the text file to get a tabular csv and visualise the output using the built-in functionalities of the app.

 ## Installation

-The metadata app is currently not available for download.
+The metadata app is available from through GitHub (github.com/zackbk/metadata).

 Currently the only place to access this app is on shinyapps.io (and directly from the public GitHub repository).